marcus-crane/utf9k/content/uses/index.md

 I flip flop a lot in this area.

-For quick edits, including this page, I pop out [nvim](https://neovim.io) although I'm not proficient enough to know many of the keyboard shortcuts.

-For Python and Golang projects, [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) has been really interesting and is convincing me to take up neovim as my full time editor.

-For larger projects, I tend to reach for [Sublime Text](https://www.sublimetext.com) although I haven't gotten around to setting up any shared configuration across my devices.
+For most things, I reach for [Visual Studio Code](https://code.visualstudio.com/) which I mostly have not set up properly.

+I aspire to get back to using [Doom Emacs](https://github.com/doomemacs/doomemacs) now that I have discovered the much improved [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/src) distribution.

+For Golang projects of a much larger size, I often reach for [GoLand](https://www.jetbrains.com/go/)

+When I need to view extremely large files or I just want to do a quick edit, I'll often reach for [Sublime Text](https://www.sublimetext.com) although it's just using the stock configuration.

 ## Terminal

-Currently, I use [iTerm2](https://iterm2.com) with [Hack](https://sourcefoundry.org/hack/) Italic 12 and the [Dracula](https://draculatheme.com/iterm/) colour scheme.
+Currently, I use [iTerm2](https://iterm2.com) with [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/) Regular 14 and the [Dracula](https://draculatheme.com/iterm/) colour scheme.

 Everything else is stock and unconfigured.

 ## Computers

-* Macbook Pro 15-inch 2020 as my work... workstation
+* Macbook Pro 14-inch 2021 M1 as my work laptop
 * mac Mini 2018 as my home workstation
 * Macbook Air M1 as my remote workstation